Keto Chicken Paprikash

 Stovetop method:

-• Warm 2 tbsp butter in a skillet over high heat.
+• Warm 2 tablespoons butter in a skillet over high heat.
 Sear chicken legs on both sides.
 Remove from heat and set aside.

 • Return chicken to the pan and pour in broth.
 Cover and simmer for 30 minutes on low, until chicken cooks through.